nrajasin/Network-intrusion-dataset-creator/README.md

     ```

 1. The requirements.txt file has been deleted because the current code base does not seem to require any additional libraries.
 Create a new one if you find you need it and submit a pull request.
+    1. If running pypy then
+        1. ` pypy3 -mpip install pyyaml`
 1. `tshark` is installed, reachable and, on the PATH.
 This python program for tshar with somehting like:
     ```
     cmd = "sudo tshark -r /path/filename -V -T json"